dellelce/mkit/README.md

   * NO_TIMESTAMP: do not use a time stamp for "build" and "src" directories
   * KEEP_DOCS (Docker only): do not delete documentation directories.

-## TODO:

-Review possible new features:
-  * add a default "local install" directory ($HOME/.srcget maybe?)
-  * Better & more options (there is only one now.... and it is not really optional!)
-  * arguments: strip: do we need fat binaries in docker images (sometimes?)
-  * arguments: debug builds: sometimes we need more symbols (-g2 etc)

 ## PROFILES:

 "mkit" build software defined by a "profile", each profile is defined by a series of "modules" defined in